-Whether you're coming from afar or are Sussex born and bred, there's plenty to discover and experience.
-Have a look at our guide below to find out the best places to visit during your staycation, and the perfect places to rest your head at the end of a busy day.
+Have a look at our guide below to find out the best places to visit during your time in Sussex, and the perfect places to rest your head at the end of a busy day.

 How could we not mention our favourite place in Sussex?
 Okay…we know we’re biased, but here’s why we think Bolney Wine Estate is the perfect day out to add to your Sussex staycation schedule.

 Bolney is a haven of peace and tranquillity in the Sussex countryside where visitors can learn about the wine industry and enjoy some time away from their busy daily lives.
 The setting is glorious, with views to the South Downs and an abundance of wildlife all around.

 You can stroll where eight varieties of grapes are grown and find out how – guided by nature and Sussex’s mild climate – we make some of the finest still and sparkling English wines on our welcoming, family-run estate.
 Enjoy tours, trails and sampling opportunities in one of the most beautiful spots.

 Then visit our Eighteen Acre Café where our chef serves up scrumptious dishes for breakfast and lunch.
 Finish with a glass of award-winning wine on our balcony, enjoy the stunning view and take a bottle or two of our wine away with you to continue the experience.

 Wakehurst is a beautiful house and wild botanic gardens in West Sussex.
 It comprises a late 16th-century mansion and a wide variety of gardens housing over 500 acres of the world’s plants.
 Their attractions include their Coronation Meadow blooming with wildflowers and The Wetlands with their newly renovated boardwalks.
 Wakehurst is also home to Kew’s Millennium Seed Bank.